codeclimate/codeclimate-rubocop/config/contents/layout/empty_lines_around_block_body.md

-This cop checks if empty lines around the bodies of blocks match the configuration.
+Checks if empty lines around the bodies of blocks match the configuration.

 ### Example: EnforcedStyle: empty_lines